 Classic economic systems were invariably too restricted, and generally the more open institutional schools (Common, Paton, Schmalenbach, Zappa) proved to be more appropriate.
 In general economics the sharp open-closed distinction is more obvious than in 'entity economics', accounting and information systems; here there is often the attempt to close the system by the simple semantic device of defining transactions; here the emphasis is to decide the events worthy of notice, the aspects of these events are allowed to influence the variables of accounting and information systems, and the measurements rules for processing their inclusion.
-'Transaction theory' for 'accounting and information systems theory.15
+'Transaction theory' for 'accounting and information systems theory' is a partial counterpart to 'integration theory' for systems theory.